by Pastor Tim Burt

 I know that when things get tough because of wrong choices and mistakes we’ve made, we want instant forgiveness and restoration.
 God wants to redeem and deliver us but He also wants to make sure we have sincerely learned and turned from the cause of our self-inflicted woes.

 Isaiah 57:15 says, “The high and lofty one who inhabits eternity, the Holy One, says this: “I live in that high and holy place with those whose spirits are contrite and humble.
 I refresh the humble and give new courage to those with repentant hearts.”

-Pride is the greatest enemy you will ever will ever face.
+Pride is the greatest enemy you will ever face.
 It wants to blind you and keep you on the wrong path that God is trying to speak to you about and lead you out of.
-Sincere humility and sorrow opens the floodgates of your heart to hear from God.
-Forgiveness and restoration starts at this place!
+Sincere humility and sorrow open the floodgates of your heart to hear from God.
+Forgiveness and restoration start at this place!

 1 Peter 5:5 (NIV) “…God opposes the proud but gives grace to the humble.”